JeffreyYu2018/personal-websitev4/_posts/2021-06-22-week-1-in-the-city.md

 \[Being able to brighten people's days and not just go through life on autopilot, but actively throw myself out of my comfort zone each and every day.]

-\[talking to strangers habit - throughout the week, just complimenting people on their clothes and learning to polarize.
+So, I've picked up the stranger of talking to strangers throughout the week, just complimenting people on their clothes.
 Something I've always wanted to work on about myself was not being a bystander, and this was.an extension of smile routine in Taiwan.
 Some experiences were minor, like complimenting a guy on his JCrew tshirt in Rite Aid.
-Crazy experiences including meeting Andrew in the cafe on Monday, and learning where to get my haircut and how New Yorkers are genuinely nice people if you get to know them.]
+Others were interesting, like getting into a conversation with a guy on the subway about thrifting in NYC and his background coming from Germany.
+Some were shockingly impactful, like meeting a cafe bartender named Andrew on Monday, and learning where to get my haircut and how many New Yorkers went through the same uprooting process.

 As for spicing things up ... let's take about a little romance :p yessir, your boy is on the dating market.
 I've always been terrified of leaving myself vulnerable and putting myself out there.
 But after two years of self-development, meeting some incredible people abroad with healthy relationships, and some nudging from some important friends and family, I decided to take the plunge and put myself on all the major ones: Tinder, Coffee and Bagel, Bumble, and Hinge.
 Won't go into too much detail, but it's been an absolute rollercoaster.

 I got very addicted to swiping at the beginning.
 After being at home for so long, being in the middle of nowhere, it was crazy to be with so many people my age around me.
 The even crazier thing?
 After wasting tons of time on Tinder with no results, I was getting SO many matches on Hinge.
 I attribute it to being able to set girls who are my demographic and type, but I found some of the matches I got were pretty good fits.
 As someone who's always struggled with self-esteem, that was a major validation boost.

 Of course, all of it came crashing down when I discovered the truth about the NY dating market, and how flakey it is.
 I didn't do a rigorous statistical analysis, but I would say in that first week, out of the 13 matches I got (which was a mind blowing number for someone who didn't expect any), 70% didn't respond to the first message, and the other 30% got a single message in before being completely ghosted.
-That was pretty soul crushing, putting so many hours swiping only for things to lead to a dead end.
+That was pretty soul crushing, putting so many exhausting hours swiping, making conversation, only for things to lead to dead ends left and right.
 Thursday in particular was a rough night, and I could feel the negative thoughts swirling in my head like ominous clouds.

+In the depths of these disappointments, I started to embrace an alternative mindset at the end of the week though: nonneediness.
+I think it's so easy to get sucked into the dating game and become needy, but the truly healthy way of dealing with this initial stage of searching is nonneediness, or being able to walk away.
+I wouldn't have had the courage to do that in the past, but after developing a circle of supportive friends, opening up, living a better lifestyle, shedding some toxic conceptions about masculinity, and actually getting matches, I'd say I have the healthiest mindset about dating I've had in forever.
+I just hope I can sustain it.

 # in sum